twitter-archive/ostrich/README.md

 - `--validate` to validate that your config file can be compiled

 Your server object is used as the home jar of the `build.properties` file.
-Then the classpath is scanned to find that jar's home, and the config files that are located nearby.
+Then the classpath is scanned to find that jar's home and the config files that are located nearby.